MSW Instantons

 In the IIb weak coupling limit, $C_3$ reduces to a 7-brane gauge field $A_{D7}$ or the IIb two-forms $B_{RR}$ and $B_{NS}$.
-The $\int C_3 \wedge dB$ coupling on the $M5$-brane reduces to couplings of the form \be \int_{M5} C_3 \wedge H \ \to \ \int_{\D3} A_{D7} \wedge J_\Sigma\ + \ (B_{RR} + e^{-\phi} B_{NS})\wedge F_{\D3} \ee Thus the chiral two-form has the right couplings to describe the $37$ strings in the IIb limit.
-By quantizing $37$ strings using RNS we get $J_\Sigma$ as a fermion bilinear, as we saw earlier.
+The $\int C_3 \wedge dB$ coupling on the $M5$-brane reduces to couplings of the form \be \int_{M5} C_3 \wedge H \ \to \ \int_{\D3} A_{D7} \wedge J_\Sigma\ + \ (B_{RR} + e^{-\phi} B_{NS})\wedge F_{\D3} \ee Thus the chiral two-form has the right couplings to describe the $D3$-$D7$ strings in the IIb limit.
+By quantizing $D3$-$D7$ strings using RNS we get $J_\Sigma$ as a fermion bilinear, as we saw earlier.

 Recall that the intermediate Jacobian was defined as $H^3(M5,{\bf R})/H^3(M5,{\bf Z})$, and the partition function of the chiral two-form was a theta-function on this Jacobian.
-Since the flux lattice splits up into $H^2(\D3,{\bf Z})_-$ and $H^1(\Sigma,{\bf Z})$, this means that the partition function should factorize.
-One piece corresponds to a sum over fluxes in $h^{1,1}_-(\D3)$ on the $\D3$ worldvolume.
-The remainder is the partition function for the chiral fermions on the 37 intersections, which is again a theta-function (equivalently Ray-Singer holomorphic torsion).
-Thus the vanishing behaviour of the chiral two-form partition function is usually controlled by the fermionic $37$ zero modes in the IIb limit.
-If $h^{1,1}_- \not = 0$ then it could also depend on the expectation value of the $B_{RR}$ and $B_{NS}$.
+In the IIb limit we get extra structure: we get a projection to the anti-symmetric part of the intermediate Jacobian of $\D3$, whose fibers are given by the anti-symmetric part of the Jacobian of $\Sigma$ (i.e the Prym).
+Thus if we fix the closed string data, then we recover the theta function for the Prym of $\Sigma$, which is the partition function for the chiral fermions on the $D3$-$D7$ intersection.
+Thus the vanishing behaviour of the chiral two-form partition function is usually controlled by the fermionic $D3$-$D7$ zero modes in the IIb limit.
+If $h^{1,1}_-(\D3)\not = 0$ then it could also depend on the expectation value of the $B_{RR}$ and $B_{NS}$.

+Finally, we would like to briefly indicate how the results here may be obtained more rigorously (and extended) using the approach of \cite{Clingher:2012rg}.
+There we obtain a stable version of the degeneration by blowing up Sen's family.
+The result is that apart from the ${\bf P}^1$-fibration studied above (and called $M5_T$ in \cite{Clingher:2012rg}), we get a second component $M5_E$ which is a conic bundle over $D3$, and such that $M5_T \cap M5_E = {\cal D}3$.
+Furthermore the cohomology groups of the smooth $M5$ become the logarithmic cohomology groups of our degenerate $M5$-instanton.